gau-nernst/vision-toolbox/README.md

 - Darknet-{19,53}
 - CSPDarknet-{19,53}

 Darknet-53 is from YOLOv3.
-Darknet-19 is modified from YOLOv2 with improvements from YOLOv3 (replace max pooling with stride 2 convolution and add residual connections)
+Darknet-19 is modified from YOLOv2 with improvements from YOLOv3 (replace stride 2 max pooling + 3x3 conv with single stride 2 3x3 conv and add skip connections).

 For Cross Stage Partial (CPS) networks, there are two approaches to split the feature maps: